JonathanUhler/Plant-Tracker/DOCUMENTATION.md

 "ERR_noPlantDataToRequest" // A client requested plant data but no such data existed

 "ERR_tooManyPlants" // Somehow the user has too many plants and they could not all be displayed

+"ERR_cannotDeletePlant" // There was an issue with deleting a plant (most likely it did not exist)
 ```